Klinsman00/ProjectCleanbot/JOURNAL.md

-**Total time spend around 38 to 44 hours totaling up that week
+**Total time spend: 38 to 44 hours totaling up that week**

-#September 7th to September 14th
+# September 7th to September 14th: Deeper Research and wiring diagram

 Studied more deeper into the vacuum robot and it did not seem as simple as it looked.
 Learned how a vacuum works and that i need a 12V blower motor for it to work
 .After that, i spend a long time on which battery to use for this vacuum robot that is safe and rechargeable without using the specialized charging detector that